 - Earn better grades in your elective courses.
-You can see from the table below that students who attend regularly have a much better chance of earning the grades they need to be admitted into a degree program.
+Students who attend regularly have a much better chance of earning the grades they need to be admitted into a degree program.

 - Earn a scholarship.
-In addition, students who participate in workshops and earn excellent grades may be eligible for scholarships after ESP/IESP.
-We will make announcements about these ESP/IESP Awards in the Fall.
+Students who participate in workshops and earn excellent grades may be eligible for scholarships after ESP/IESP.
+We announce these ESP/IESP Awards in the Fall.

 - Improve your eligibility for 2nd-year ESP.
-A further reason to attend your workshops is that, for those students who have not met the minimum requirement for promotion to a degree program, good attendance and participation can improve your eligibility to attend a second year of ESP/IESP.
+For students who have not met the minimum requirement for promotion to a degree program, good attendance and participation can improve your eligibility to attend a second year of ESP/IESP.

 - Improve your job prospects.
-Finally, a number of excellent student employment opportunities are available at the Centre for Initiatives in Education, in ESP/IESP and other programs.
-Students with excellent workshop attendance and participation have an advantage if they decide to apply for these jobs after their year with ESP/IESP.
+Excellent student jobs are available at the Centre for Initiatives in Education, in ESP/IESP and other programs.
+Students with strong workshop attendance and participation have an advantage if they decide to apply for these jobs after their year with ESP/IESP.

 - Who are my workshop facilitators?

-All ESP/IESP workshop facilitators are specialists in their fields.
+All ESP/IESP facilitators are specialists in their fields.
 Most of them are upper year undergraduates or studying toward graduate degrees (M.A., Ph.D.).
-All workshop facilitators receive extensive training and supervision from the Centre for Initiatives in Education to ensure that they correctly implement the active- and collaborative-learning techniques used in workshops.
+Facilitators receive extensive training and supervision from the Centre for Initiatives in Education to ensure that they correctly implement the active- and collaborative-learning techniques used in workshops.
 You’ll have a chance to meet your facilitators at the ESP/IESP Student Orientation.

 - How do I prepare for my workshops each week?

-Although there is no additional homework for the workshops, you are expected to come prepared each week.
-Being prepared includes attending that week’s course lecture and taking notes, and doing the required readings and/or homework for the course.
+There is no additional homework for the workshops, but you are expected to come prepared.
+This includes attending that week’s course lecture and taking notes, and doing the required readings and/or homework for the course.
 You must bring your lecture notes and textbook to your workshop each week.
 The workshop is not a homework session or study hall where you work independently, nor is it a tutoring session where you receive one-on-one explanations from the facilitator.
-You must come prepared to study productively with others.
+Come prepared to study productively with others.

 - What is the atmosphere like in the workshops?

 The atmosphere in your workshops will range from silent individual work to lively group discussions and games.
 However, most of the time will be spent in smaller clusters of two to five students filling in worksheets, preparing informal presentations, and doing other activities assigned by the facilitator.
-Facilitators will ask you to provide regular feedback about the workshops to ensure they are meeting the needs and preferences of most students.
+Facilitators will ask you for feedback to ensure they are meeting the needs and preferences of most students.

-Although we try to keep the atmosphere fairly informal, it is important to remember that workshops are for working.
+We try to keep the atmosphere fairly informal, but essentially workshops are for working.
 The use of cell phones, headsets, computer games, and so on is not permitted.
-A 15- to 20-minute break is provided when you can leave to buy a drink or snack; these are permitted in the workshop as long as they don’t interfere with the work.

 Workshops follow the same policies about academic conduct (Section E: Student Conduct) as all other parts of the university.
 This means that facilitators and students treat each other with respect and courtesy at all times.
 On the rare occasion that a student chooses not to abide by these rules, or chooses not to participate in the assigned work activities, the facilitator will simply ask that student to “take the week off” and come back the following week prepared to work.